tensorsystems/server/README.md

 ### Quick Start

 1. Pull repository
-2. Start the Go Server
+2. Start the Go Server by executing `make run`
-  make run
 3. Explore at `http://localhost:8080/api`

 #### Use Docker